 Sue is a former Board Member for TAPA and current Chair of the Freelancers & Consultants Standing Council for the Canadian Dance Assembly.
 She was the Social Media Chair/Steering Committee member for Artsvote 2010, is currently co-chair of that organization, and recently finished a seven year position as Vice-President for the Toronto Fringe Festival.
-She is a 2010 Harold Award recipient and recipient of the CharPR Prize for best publicity, single show for 2012 and 2013 and a reipient of the Leonard McHardy and John Harvey Award in 2015.
-She runs Sue Edworthy Arts Planning, a freelance marketing, PR, producing and strategic planning company for the Toronto independent arts community, and is in demand as a social media and marketing consultant.
-Sue is a member of Arts Consultants Canada, and holds a BFA Specialized Honors from York University.
+She is a 2010 Harold Award recipient and recipient of the CharPR Prize for best publicity, single show for 2012 and 2013 and a recipient of the Leonard McHardy and John Harvey Award in 2015.
+She runs Sue Edworthy Arts Planning, a freelance marketing, PR, producing and strategic planning company for the Toronto independent arts community.
+Sue teaches part time at Ryerson School of Performance, Humber College and the Chang School.
+She is a member of Arts Consultants Canada, and holds a BFA Specialized Honors from York University.

 Lauren McCauley is a performing arts and live events veteran, with the roles of stage manager, producer, and administrator under her belt.
-With these skills and 5+ years of experience in the field, she can plan, market, construct, design, and manage almost anything you could ever need.
-In addition to her sweet gig at Sue Edworthy Arts Planning, Lauren is also a freelance consultant for communications strategies and database management.
-She holds an Honors BA from McMaster University, and an Honours Ontario Graduate Certificate from Humber College.
+With these skills and 7+ years of experience in the field, she can plan, market, construct, design, and manage almost anything you could ever need.
+In addition to her sweet gig at Sue Edworthy Arts Planning, Lauren is the Office Assistant for Opera Atelier, with a special focus on digital marketing.
+In her free time, she is also a freelance consultant for communications strategies and database management.
+Lauren holds an Honours BA from McMaster University, and an Honours Ontario Graduate Certificate from Humber College.
 She also loves Hamilton (her home for over seven years), and will not tolerate any smack-talk about the Hammer.

 What does this have to do with your project?